 (3 credits) Offered: fall, spring, and summer semesters

 This course covers the concepts, analytical methods and clinical correlation of hematology and hemostasis as it applies to the medical laboratory.
 In addition to normal functions, the topics will include clinical correlation with various hematological and hemostatic disease processes.
 Current testing and instrumentation will be included as well as regulatory and competency information.
-This non-laboratory course is designed for individuals holding BS/BA degrees in non-medical laboratory science and wish to obtain current education in hematology and hemostasis specific to the modern hospital laboratory.

 - MLS 5103.
 Clinical Laboratory Microbiology I